-In the deployment example illustrated here, all the Session Recording components reside behind a security firewall.
-The Session Recording agent is installed on a VDA for multi-session OS or single-session OS.
-A second server hosts the Session Recording policy console, a third server acts as the Session Recording server, and a fourth server hosts the Session Recording database.
-The Session Recording player is installed on a workstation.
-A client device outside the firewall communicates with the VDA where the Session Recording agent is installed.
-Inside the firewall, the Session Recording agent, policy console, player, and database all communicate with the Session Recording server.
+- All the Session Recording components reside behind a security firewall. - The Session Recording agent is installed on a VDA for multi-session OS or single-session OS.

+- A second server hosts the Session Recording policy console, a third server acts as the Session Recording server, and a fourth server hosts the database. - The Session Recording player is installed on a workstation.
+Installing the Session Recording server lets you install the Session Recording web player automatically. - A client device outside the firewall communicates with the VDA where the Session Recording agent is installed. - Inside the firewall, the Session Recording agent, policy console, player, and database all communicate with the Session Recording server.